-Science tells us that our brain create copy of every conversation we are engaged in and the more communication we engage in, the more advanced our brain will become to creating these conversational voices in our minds.
-So these voices develops as our speech develops.
+Science tells us that our brain creates a copy of every conversation we are engaged in and the more communication we engage in, the more advanced our brain will become at creating these conversational voices in our minds.
+So these voices develop as our speech develops.

 But for most of us I think is a mixture of both.